Table of Contents Show

 Step 2: Open “Network” and then select “Wi-Fi”.

-Step 4: Next, Tap on “(+)” sign and give some identifiable name which suits you.
+Step 4: Next, Tap on the “(+)” sign and give some identifiable name that suits you.
 Then tap “Done”.

 Step 5: Pull down the “Network Name” panel and select the Wi-Fi network to join.

 Step 7: Now click on “TCP/IP” and then click on “Renew DHCP Lease”.

 Step 8: Now tap on the “DNS” panel and then click on the “(+)” symbol and enter “188.8.131.52” and “184.108.40.206”.

 Step 9: Then, open the “Hardware” panel and set “Configure” to “Manually”.

 Step 10: And “MTU” to “Custom” and enter “1453” below in the section.